Details on the Degree Program

-Classes are held on the University of Washington Bothell (UWB) campus and at our new site in Everett, WA.
-The UW Bothell classes meet in a block schedule with morning and afternoon classes on Fridays, typically 8:30 am-11:20 am and 12:30 pm-3:20 pm.
-In Everett, date and time of classes will feature a hybrid schedule--great in-person sessions with similar meeting times every other week of the quarter.
+Classes are held on the University of Washington Bothell campus and at our downtown Everett location.
+Classes meet in a block schedule with morning and afternoon classes on Fridays or if hybrid, every-other Friday from 8:30 am-11:20 am and 12:30 pm-3:20 pm.
+Our Everett location offers all hybrid courses.

 For More Information

 More information about the School of Nursing and Health Studies at UW Bothell may be found at http://www.uwb.edu/nhs.
-For more information on the MN degree and admissions, please contact our staff at 425.352.5376 or UWBNHS@uw.edu .
+For more information on the MN degree and admissions, attend and information session or meet with the MN advisor.